OpenSwiftUIProject/OpenSwiftUI/README.md

 You can find the API [documentation](https://swiftpackageindex.com/OpenSwiftUIProject/OpenSwiftUI/main/documentation/openswiftui) here.

-> [!IMPORTANT]
+> [!WARNING]
-> Please **DO NOT** use this package in production environment on Apple platform
-> (eg. App Store and Mac App Store) since this package use a lot of hidden and
+> This package use a lot of hidden API and private framework on Apple platform.
-> private API here.
 >
+> Please **DO NOT** use this package in Apple's production environment(eg. App Store).
+>
-> It may break your build or crash your app at any future SDK/OS update.
+> Otherwize it may break your build or crash your app at any future SDK/OS update.

 ## Usage

 See Example folder and try it with ExampleApp

+> [!IMPORTANT]
+> Clone OpenGraph in the same directory before running the example.
+>
+> See [Example/README.md](Example/README.md) for more detail.

 ## Build